Brussel Sprouts Slaw is a super simple salad that even those who aren’t crazy about Brussel Sprouts like! It’s an easy coleslaw recipe.

 - Try a lightened version of roasted cauliflower fettuccine.

-When I was young the Brussels sprouts served at our table were a pale green bitter vegetable that likely had been overcooked.
+When I was young the Brussel sprouts at our house were a pale green, bitter vegetable that likely had been overcooked.
 Sound familiar?
 No wonder I didn’t like them.
 Today, if they’re on a menu, I’ll order them.
 Not just because they are a gold mine of good, but because I love them.
-What’s that thing about wisdom coming with age?

 I’ve roasted them – and that’s good.